 This section provides an overview of the computer features and preinstalled software.

 System information

 The following information covers a variety of models.
-For information for your specific model, refer to the Setup Utility program.
-See Chapter 2, "Using the Setup Utility," on page 27.
+For information for your specific model, use the Setup Utility.
+See Chapter 2, "Using the Setup Utility," on page 23.